-- Trial the Gut and Psychology Syndrome diet under a certified biomedical practitioer
+- Trial the Gut and Psychology Syndrome diet under a certified biomedical practitioner

-- Diet should be low in sugar and carbohydrates, as hypoglycaemia is a trigger for fatigue.
+- Diet should be low in sugar and carbohydrates, as hypoglycemia is a trigger for fatigue.

 - Each meal should have protein to provide adequate amino acids for healthy neurotransmitter production and blood sugar control.